Work samples

 Petite Towns of Character

-Traveling and exploring in Brittany, France during a month-long artist residency was the impetus for my body of found object townscapes.
-Using abandoned paint boxes left by previous artists at the chateau in Rochefort-en-Terre, I began to create my townscapes vision.
-In my home studio I have continued the evolving, travel-based series using found objects discovered on my daily walks in the woods with my dog.
+Traveling and exploring in Brittany, France, India, and Morocco was the impetus for my body of found object townscapes.
+Using abandoned paint boxes left by previous artists at the chateau in Rochefort-en-Terre where I spent a month long artist residency, I began to create Petite Towns of Character.
+In my home studio I have continued the evolving, travel-based townscape series using found objects discovered on my daily walks in the woods with my dog.
 I create my work primarily with old furniture parts, aged metals and cast-off hardware.

 • Old Delhi II